Digital Scholarship at UCSC Libraries

 Equipment Billing

-If you have received a bill for equipment you have borrowed and you wish to request a review, please visit our Billing page for billing appeal options.
-Please not that requesting an appeal does not guarantee waiving of fees or fines.
+If you have received a bill for equipment you have borrowed and you wish to request a review, please visit our Billing Appeal Form and choose "Digital Scholarship Commons" under "Type of Equipment Billed."
+Please note that requesting an appeal does not guarantee waiving of fees or fines.

 The land on which we gather is the unceded territory of the Awaswas-speaking Uypi Tribe.
 The Amah Mutsun Tribal Band, comprised of the descendants of indigenous people taken to missions Santa Cruz and San Juan Bautista during Spanish colonization of the Central Coast, is today working hard to restore traditional stewardship practices on these lands and heal from historical trauma.